Chapter 2

 Dr. Boulder scrolls slowly as she reads.

 “Two things.
 First, your previous relationship with her.
-And second, her family background.
+And second, her family background.”

 “Well, first, that’s ancient history and none of your business,” he says firmly, a hint of defensiveness creeping into his voice.
-“It ended years ago.
+“I thought we went over this already.
+We dated years ago.
+It ended.
 We’re professionals.”

 “And her upbringing?” the psychologist probes.